thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop/README.md

 ## Testing the decentralized message Blockchain

 Take one of the two chat windows and let it listen for a certain tag.
-(I'll take tree_frog, since I know that my image will be classified as tree_frog, however, in normal use people will only be notified if a messages arrives that matches their topic filter).
+(I'll take tree_frog, since I know that my image will be classified as tree_frog, however, in normal use people will only be notified if a messages arrive that match their topic filter).
 ```
 Using TensorFlow backend.
 --------------------------------------------------------------------------------